Table of Contents

 When PM Is a Better Fit

-- Oil imprexnation or self-lubrication is required
+- Oil impregnation or self-lubrication is required

 - The material is iron-copper, iron-nickel, or a PM-specific alloy